DomWilliams0/name-needed/.planning/backlog.md

 	* fixed most of the time but still possible to sometimes get fully lodged
 * lazy path evaluation (area at a time)
 * path optimisation (line of sight)
+* wandering should choose a close location instead of random in the world
+* path invalidation on world change

 ## UI
-* cascading input handlers
 * graph for fps/tps history
 	* measure ticks per second in perf window
-* tile selection and debug information
+* better tile selection
+	* live updating selection region
+	* selection shows if selected blocks are occluded
-	* tile region?
+	* depth selection

 ## Entity control
 * select entity and walk to block